MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-code-analysis-tool-with-rule-set.md

 3. Copy the setting `al.enableCodeAnalysis` to the settings.json file and set it to `true`: `"al.enableCodeAnalysis": true`.
 4. Copy the setting `al.codeanalyzers` to the settings file and then use **Ctrl+Space** to pick from the available code analyzers.
 Separate the list of code analyzers with commas.
 For more information about the available analyzers, see [AppSourceCop](analyzers/appsourcecop.md), [CodeCop](analyzers/codecop.md), [PerTenantExtensionCop](analyzers/pertenantextensioncop.md), and [UICop](analyzers/uicop.md).

-At this point, the analyzers packaged with the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)]s will be run on your project.
+At this point, the selected analyzers will be run on your project.
 Next, add some code to the project that will, in the following example, be used to demonstrate violations of the AA0001 **"There must be exactly one space character on each side of a binary operator such as := + - AND OR =."** code analysis rule.

 ## Add your own code to the project
 In the Visual Studio Code Explorer, open the `HelloWorld.al` file and replace the existing code with the following: